15 SMART Goals Examples for Your Nursing Career

 Time-bound goals are about setting deadlines.
 When creating a goal, you want to set a target date to achieve it.
 When you look at your goal, the outcome should be clear.
 And as the deadline approaches, it will be visible whether or not you are on track to succeed.

 An essential part of setting goals is the wording.
-You can achieve fantastic results when you focus on the right things.
+You can achieve fantastic when you focus on the right things.
 However, when you don’t, it’s only a matter of time before your motivation dies.
 This is why it’s best to shift your attention from outcome to process goals.
 You can learn more about the difference in this blog post.

 Why SMART Goals Are Important for Nurses